awkgroupag/datalab/README.md

 |  └──...
 ```

-### 2. Set-up environment variables for your new project once
+### 2. Set-up environment variables in a `myvalues.yaml` for your new project once
-Change the values in the file `./datalab-stacks/environment.env.EXAMPLE`.
-Save the customized file as a new file `./datalab-stacks/environment.env`.
+Change the values in the file `./lab/myvalues.yaml.EXAMPLE`.
+Save the customized file as a new file `./lab/myvalues.yaml`.
 Normally, you will need to set only three variables:
-* `PROJECT_NAME`: name of this project.
-Will show up in all resource names associated with this project.
-No spaces or special characters allowed
-* `DATALAB_SOURCECODE_DIR`: the new directory you just created above, containing all your source code.
-Will appear as `/home/jovyan/work` in the Jupyter Notebook
+* `sourcecodeDirectory`: the new directory you just created above, containing all your source code, including the folder `datalab`.
+The folder you map here will appear as `/home/jovyan/work` in the Jupyter Notebook
-* `DATALAB_DATA_DIR`: your directory containing all data.
+* `dataDirectory`: the directory containing all data.
 Will be mounted as `/home/jovyan/data` in the Notebook
+* `namespace`: The Kubernetes namespace to use.
+Think of it as a project name.
+Use a dedicated namespace per project (you can run several in parallel.
+  * Use ASCII characters only, no spaces, no underscores or such!
+* `jupyterReleaseName`: name the Jupyter Notebook will receive (=helm release name). `jupyter` is fine.
+You can run several Notebook per namespace, e.g. if your project team consists of several data scientists.
+  * Use ASCII characters only, no spaces, no underscores or such!

 ### 3. Set-up GitHub repository for backup, version-control & collaboration